OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     child node.
  1. Monotypic homonym removal - when node with name N has as its only child another node with the same name N, the parent is removed.
-    This is done to avoid an ambiguity when later on a node with name N needs to be matched.  [get examples by rerunning]
+    This is done to avoid ambiguities when aligning taxonomies.
+    [get examples by rerunning]

 [KC: need to say something about whether these cases get touched again during the process, i.e. do these nodes ever get added back, or are they permanently